itechnology/basicColorPicker/README.md

 **What you don't get**

-* Funky transitions, hover effect, or animations
+* Funky transitions, hover effects, or animations

 **Try it**